Byron Buxton Player Props: Twins vs. Braves

-The Minnesota Twins, including Byron Buxton (.226 on-base percentage in past 10 games, 77 points below season-long percentage), battle starting pitcher Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+On Wednesday, Byron Buxton (.517 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Atlanta Braves, whose starting pitcher will be Kolby Allard.
+First pitch is at 12:20 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Braves.
+He had a hitless performance in his last game (0-for-4 with an RBI) against the Braves.

 Byron Buxton Game Info & Props vs. the Braves